vsch/boxed-json/README.md

 to mutable on access.
 Which means that if the value is already mutable, it will be returned unmodified.
 If you make changes to the contents of this returned value, then the parent container's copy will reflect these changes.
-If you don't want the parent container's value to be modified, then you need to make a deep copy before making any modifications to it.
-The laziest way to do it, if it is an object, is to convert it to a string and parse it to a new JSON value. ie. `MutableJson.from(jsonValue.toString())`
+If you don't want the parent container's value to be modified, then before making any modifications to it, you need to make a deep copy via `MutableJson.copyOf()` or `BoxedJson.copyOf()`.

 ## Why another JSON Java library